Kentico/xperience-dynamics365-sales/README.md

    - Directory (tenant) ID
 1. Click the __Certificates & secrets__ tab, navigate to the __Client secrets__ tab, and create a new secret for the integration.
 Add this secret to the __Secret__ setting in Xperience.

-### Enable contact synchronization
+### Enable outgoing contact synchronization

-Contact synchronization is performed by the scheduled task "Dynamics 365 contact synchronization" which is set to run every hour by default.
+Outgoing contact synchronization is performed by the scheduled task "Dynamics 365 contact synchronization" which is set to run every hour by default.
 However, you must first enable the synchronization by going to the __Settings__ application, navigating to the __Integration → Dynamics 365__ section, and checking the __Enabled__ box under the "Contact synchronization" category.

 The scheduled task will only synchronize contacts that have reached a minimum total score.
 Ensure that you have the [contact scoring](https://docs.xperience.io/on-line-marketing-features/managing-your-on-line-marketing-features/contact-management/scoring-contacts) functionality configured properly, then set the minimum score in the __Minimum score__ setting.
 The score must be greater than zero.